ankane/field_test/README.md

     winner: red
 ```

-All calls to `field_test` will now return the winner.
+All calls to `field_test` will now return the winner, and metrics will stop being recorded.

 ## Features